SDKs

 - Pass the key through an environment variable or secret manager, not a checked-in config file.

-- Use `withApiKey()` when rotating credentials or when a service needs to switch between workspace keys intentionally.
+- Use `withApiKey()` when you rotate credentials or when a service needs to switch between workspace keys intentionally.

 - Handle SDK errors the same way you handle raw API errors: inspect the status and error code, then decide whether to retry, alert, or ask for corrected input.